aryanvjain11/Triage_Medical/README.md

 1. Clone this repository to your machine.
 2. Install the necessary dependencies: `pip install -r requirements.txt`.
 3. Launch the application: `python app.py` (or your main script name).

+I utilized OpenAI Codex during the initial setup to brainstorm what my idea was going to be, starting with the field, than expanding to the niche.
+After that, all my code was managed by Gemini.